sp3ttr0/HexaHavoc/README.md

 ## Important Notes
 - Use Responsibly: This script is intended for authorized testing and research purposes.
 Ensure you have permission to test the target network.
 - IPv6 Requirement: This attack requires an IPv6-enabled network environment for successful execution.

+## Disclaimer
+This tool is for educational and authorized testing purposes only.
+Unauthorized use of this tool may violate the law.
+The authors are not liable for any misuse or damage caused by this script.